icon

 Pets are family, and every pet-owner wants the best for their furry friends.
 That's why so many of them turn to pet care service professionals for help.

 If you have a pet care business that offers services like grooming, walking, boarding or training, it’s a good idea to protect yourself with a pet care insurance policy.
-Working with animals can be as unpredictable as it is fulfilling, and the numerous uncertainties you face may potentially result in litigation, damaged property or interruption to business operations if you're not properly covered.
+Working with animals can be as unpredictable as it is fulfilling, and the numerous uncertainties you face may potentially result in litigation, damaged property or interruption to your business operations if you're not properly covered.

-Pet car insurance is a combination of coverages focusing on personal and professional liability, damaged property and injured or lost pets.
+Pet care insurance is a combination of coverages focusing on personal and professional liability, damaged property and injured or lost pets.
 It is a customizable product that any pet service provider can shape to meet their own specific needs.

 Is pet care insurance mandatory in Canada?